Is My Landlord Responsible For Damage to My Property?

 Liability Coverage

-Liability protects you against lawsuits from someone who has bodily injuries or property damages that you or your family caused to them.
+Liability coverage protects you against lawsuits for bodily injuries or property damage that you or members of your household may cause to others.

 Liability also covers your legal defense.